- How do I choose which B-cycle to check out from a B-station?

 No. There are hygiene and safety issues with shared helmet use.
-It is the responsibility of the rider to supply their own helmet.
+It is the responsibility of the rider to supply his or her own helmet.

 - Can minors participate in Denver B-cycle?

-Denver B-cycle requires that all users are 15 years old with a valid drivers license or 18 years old or older to participate in our program.
+Denver B-cycle requires that all users are 15 years old with a valid drivers license/permit or 18 years old or older to participate in our program.

 - Is Denver B-cycle available 24 hours a day, seven days a week, year round?